Use of new approach methods (NAMs) in risk assessment

 The traditional approach to chemical risk assessment relies on toxicity testing in animals to evaluate a range of possible adverse health effects.
 However, studies in experimental animals are expensive, time consuming, and may be of limited biological relevance, in addition to presenting animal ethical concerns.
 New approach methods (NAMs) present a desired alternative to traditional animal-based methods for chemical toxicity testing.

 NAMs can be used to improve understanding of the mechanisms underpinning adverse effects and to identify doses below which effects are not expected to occur from a human or ecological toxicity perspective.
-Data generated by NAMs are increasingly being used to provide hazard, exposure, and risk information for prioritizing chemicals for further action and can contribute to the weight-of-evidence in chemical risk assessments.
+Data generated by NAMs are increasingly being used to provide hazard, exposure, and risk information for prioritizing chemicals for further action and can contribute to the weight of evidence in chemical risk assessments.
 Additionally, NAM data can highlight where further testing may be needed in an integrated or tiered testing strategy.

 Importance of NAMs

-There is an ongoing international effort to replace, reduce or refine the use of traditional whole animal-based toxicity tests.
-NAM data can be used to augment the datasets considered in both ecological and human health risk assessments.
+There is an ongoing international effort to replace, reduce or refine the use of traditional vertebrate animal toxicity tests.
+NAM data can be used to augment the datasets considered in both ecological and human health assessments.
 The mechanistic nature of NAM data can improve our understanding of how a chemical or mixture causes toxicity.
 Additionally, NAMs can provide data with greater human or ecological relevance compared to standard toxicity tests conducted using animals.
-For example, in contrast with animal studies, cell- and organ-based approaches allow for the use of human tissues, and therefore toxicity data obtained from these NAMs may be more relevant to inform human health risk assessments.
+For example, in contrast with animal studies, cell- and organ-based approaches allow for the use of human tissues, and therefore toxicity data obtained from these NAMs may be more relevant to inform human health assessments.

-NAMs are especially useful in data-poor situations, as the generation of data may be done using computational models, with cell-based tests or using alternative approaches that are often less resource intensive and higher-throughput (meaning more data can be generated in the same amount of time) than traditional animal toxicity methods.
+NAMs are especially useful in data-poor situations, as the generation of data may be done using computational models, with cell-based tests or using alternative approaches that are often less resource intensive and higher-throughput (meaning more data can be generated in the same amount of time) than traditional vertebrate animal toxicity test methods.
 The NAM-based approaches used in chemical risk assessment under CEPA have been demonstrated to be as protective of human health and the environment as traditional animal methods.
-The incorporation of NAMs into the risk assessment framework is important to reduce reliance on the use of traditional animal tests while maintaining scientific rigor to ensure that regulatory decisions will continue to keep Canadians and the environment safe from harmful substances.
+The incorporation of NAMs into the risk assessment framework is important to reduce reliance on the use of vertebrate animal tests while maintaining scientific rigor to ensure that regulatory decisions will continue to keep Canadians and the environment safe from harmful substances.

-How Canada is using NAMs under CEPA 1999
+How Canada is using NAMs under CEPA

 The New Substances program accommodates the use of NAMs to meet technical information requirements prescribed by the New Substances Notification Regulations (Chemicals and Polymers) (see section 8.4 of the Guidance Document for the Notification and Testing of New Substances: Chemicals and Polymers).
 In a chemical risk assessment, NAM data may be substituted in place of traditional data when the NAM is determined to provide a scientifically valid measure of the endpoint under investigation that is deemed sufficient for the purposes of the risk assessment.
-NAMs at earlier stages of standardization and validation can be used to identify data gaps and provide mechanistic information as part of a weight-of-evidence-approach.
+NAMs at earlier stages of standardization and validation can be used to identify data gaps and provide mechanistic information as part of a weight of evidence approach.

 For the Existing Substances Program, data generated from NAM-based approaches were increasingly used to support grouping and read-across, prioritization, and assessment of the potential for risk from data-poor substances under the CMP.
-NAMs that are starting to be used for prioritization and assessment of existing substances under CEPA 1999 are described in science approach documents (SciADs).
+NAMs that are starting to be used for prioritization and assessment of existing substances under CEPA are described in science approach documents (SciADs).
 For example, a human health SciAD describes an approach to convert a concentration that causes an effect in exposed cells (bioactivity) to a dose expected to cause an effect in humans using non-animal and high-throughput computational methods.
 The resulting human equivalent dose (or point-of-departure) is then compared with the human exposure estimate for that chemical, and the ratio between these numbers (that is, the bioactivity-exposure ratio) presents a quantitative risk-based approach that can serve as a protective surrogate in the absence of traditional hazard data.
 This provides a promising approach for chemical prioritization and screening level assessment that does not require the use of animals.
 On the environmental side, a SciAD describes the Ecological Risk Classification (ERC) approach for prioritizing organic substances (version 2.0, also called ERC2).
-The ERC2 approach is a high-throughput approach that integrates data across various NAMs with traditional animal data in order to prioritize substances and classify potential ecological risk (additional information is available on the ERC Approach fact sheet).
+The ERC2 approach is a high-throughput approach that integrates data across various NAMs with traditional animal data in order to prioritize substances and classify potential ecological risk (additional information is available in the ERC Approach fact sheet).

 International activities to advance NAMs